(The) Bab. Founder of Baha'i,

 Colossians 2:18-19 is a warning for us:

-Do not let anyone who delights in false humility and the
+Do not let anyone who delights in false humility and the worship

-great detail about what he has seen, and his unspiritual mind puffs him
+about what he has seen, and his unspiritual mind puffs him up with idle notions.

-up with idle notions.
-He has lost connection with the Head, from whom
+He has lost connection with the Head, from whom the whole body, supported and

-grows as God causes it to grow.
+held together by its ligaments and sinews, grows as God causes it to grow.

 Ezekiel 22:23-31 puts it even more strongly: